OpenQudit/OpenQudit/CONTRIBUTING.md

 uv run pytest tests
 ```

+#### Python Stubs

+Python stubs will automatically be built by pre-commit (see the [next section](#pre-commit-hooks-recommended)).

+If you'd like to build the stubs manually to test Python additions, you can run `cargo run --bin stub_gen` in [./crates/qudit-python](./crates/qudit-python), and it will automatically generate new stubs in the [openqudit](./crates/qudit-python/openqudit) folder.

+Stubs are built from the associated Rust/pyo3 implementation and doc comments.

 ### Pre-commit Hooks (recommended)

 This repo ships a `.pre-commit-config.yaml` that runs the checks from the [Pull Request Process](#pull-request-process) below automatically: